Frequently Asked Questions About Reconstructive Transplantation

 What is reconstructive transplantation?

-Reconstructive transplantation is the umbrella term for transplants composed of multiple tissues, like the face or hand.
+Reconstructive transplantation is the umbrella term for transplants composed of multiple tissues, like the hand.

 Hand transplantation is complex because the human hand consists of 27 bones, 28 muscles, 3 major nerves, 2 major arteries, and multiple tendons, veins, and soft tissue.

 Surgery can last from eight to 10 hours or more and involves:

 - Reattachment of arteries and veins

 How many hand transplants have been performed in the United States and worldwide?